 The goal is to create a healing, comforting, and positive environment to ensure the best odds of a successful surgical outcome.
 These must-haves will also help you maintain your mental and emotional health on your journey to recovery.

 - High fiber foods.
-Constipation post-surgery can cause significant discomfort.
+Post-surgery constipation can cause significant discomfort.
 Most pain medications, inactivity, anesthesia, and stress can all contribute to constipation.
-Women should try to get 21-25 grams of fiber per day while men should aim for 30-38 grams per day.
+Women should try to get 21 to 25 grams of fiber per day while men should aim for 30 to 38 grams per day.
 These are examples of foods that have 3-8 grams of fiber per serving:

 Drinking lots of water is important too.

 - Tylenol.
 Non-narcotic pain relievers such as acetaminophen (the active ingredient in Tylenol) do not contribute to constipation as narcotic pain medications do.
 Ask your physician if/how you can incorporate acetaminophen into your pain control regimen.